bhagattirth/Scheduling_Algorithms/README.md

 ---
 **The goal of this project was to convert the Homework 3's C++ homework about scheduling algorithms into a Rust Project.**<br>

+NOTE: To run this program, make sure that the project you have Rust installed in your device.

 ---
 ## Implementation Details: